 - Does it take a long time to recover after a root canal?
 Most patients experience some mild tenderness in the area of the root canal for a few days.
 This is usually managed with over-the-counter or prescription pain relievers.
 This discomfort should disappear within a week.
 If you experience severe pain, significant swelling, or if your temporary filling falls out, contact your endodontist as soon as possible so they can examine the tooth.

-“It’s normal to be apprehensive if you have never had a root canal before,” says Dr. Susan L. Wood, who practices with the Phoenix Endodontic Group.
+“It’s normal to be apprehensive if you have never had a root canal before,” says Dr. Allen, who practices with the Phoenix Endodontic Group.
 “Our office is always happy to answer your questions about root canals and provide you with a more comprehensive view of the procedure.”